KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\settings\routes.py:295`

 **Description**:
-The `create_resource` method in the EeazyCRM application is likely responsible for setting up or initializing a new resource within the CRM system, which could involve configuring settings or allocating necessary components to support resource management.
+The `create_resource` method is likely used to create a new resource in the EeazyCRM application.
+The specific caller of this method is not provided in the context.

 ---